Tasker H. Bliss

-General Tasker Howard Bliss (December 31, 1853 – November 9, 1930) was a United States Army officer who served as Chief of Staff of the United States Army during World War I, from September 22, 1917 until May 18, 1918.
+Tasker Howard Bliss (December 31, 1853 – November 9, 1930) was a United States Army officer who served as Chief of Staff of the United States Army during World War I, from September 22, 1917, until May 18, 1918.
 He was also a diplomat involved in the peace negotiations of the war, and was one of the co-signatories of the Treaty of Versailles for the United States.

 Early life

 Tasker Howard Bliss was born in Lewisburg, Pennsylvania, to George Ripley Bliss and Mary Ann (née Raymond) Bliss.
 He attended Bucknell (then Lewisburg) University for one year.
-He was a member of Phi Kappa Psi Fraternity before entering the United States Military Academy (USMA) at West Point, New York.
+He was a member of Phi Kappa Psi fraternity before entering the United States Military Academy (USMA) at West Point, New York.
 At the USMA, he excelled in languages, mathematics, and tactics and graduated eighth in his class on 16 June 1875.

 Military career

 Upon graduation, Bliss was commissioned a second lieutenant in the 1st Artillery and performed routine garrison duties in Georgia and New York.
-On 14 September 1876, he was appointed to the USMA as an Assistant Professor of French until 1882.
+On 14 September 1876, he was appointed to the USMA as an assistant professor of French until 1882.
 While assigned to the USMA, he was promoted to first lieutenant.

 Bliss married Eleanora Emma Anderson on 24 May 1882.
 In late 1882, he was assigned to Fort Mason, California, and Fort Monroe, Virginia.
 Their first child, Eleanora, was born on July 15, 1883.
 In 1885, he was an instructor at the Naval War College where he was sent to England, Germany, and France to study their military schools.
 The purpose of the trip was to determine if United States military schools were teaching similar and relevant material.
 He returned to the United States and on 16 May 1888, he was assigned to be aide-de-camp to U.S. Army Commanding General John M. Schofield.
 A concurrent assignment while aide-de-camp was Inspector of Artillery and Small Arms.
 During this time, the Blisses' son, Edward Goring Bliss, was born in June 1892.

 On 20 December 1892, while aide-de-camp, he was promoted to captain, staff, Commissary of Subsistence and on 26 September 1895 he was assigned to special duty at the office of the Secretary of War.
 On 4 March 1897, he was assigned as the Quartermaster and Commissary at Fort Monroe, Virginia.
 On 2 July 1897, he was sent to Spain as the military attaché to the United States Legation.
 When war was declared between Spain and the United States, Captain Bliss was ordered to return to the U.S., via Paris, on 21 April 1898.